‘Tis midnight on the hallowed shore

 He cast his life unto the sea

 That once again true love might smile

-In purest white walking that aisle.
+In purest white along that aisle.

-Her eyes upon a brighter face,
+Eyes set upon a brighter face,

 Than his, who by love, brought disgrace.